wictorwilen/Microsoft-teams-docs/teams/activityfeed.md

-# Notifying your users through the activity feed
+# Notify your users through the activity feed in Microsoft Teams

->Note: activity feed support is available in [Public Developer Preview](publicpreview.md) only.
-Additionally, many features in this document are under construction, and as such, subject to change.
+>**Note:** Activity feed support is available only in the [Public Developer Preview](publicpreview.md).
+Additionally, many features in this document are under construction and subject to change.

 The activity feed in Microsoft Teams is the user's single inbox for all activity across Teams.
-The feed aggregates important content from:
+The feed aggregates important content from the following:
 * Teams/channels
 * Chats
-* Apps such as Files, Planner and your Teams app
+* Apps such as Files, Planner, and your Teams apps

 If your app posts cards and other messages into a channel, they'll automatically show up in the user's feed if he or she has followed that channel.

->Note: the features mentioned below are coming soon to Developer Preview
+>**Note:** The following features are coming soon to the Public Developer Preview.

 Additionally, you can also send personal (1:1 chat) messages into the feed as preview cards summarizing your app's activity.
 You can construct the message such that clicking on the card navigates the user straight to the message or object that triggered the notification, such as an entity in a tab.
 This allows the user to see the full content of the activity.

 ## Sending content to the activity feed